Gaza War (2008–2009): Naval operations

 The Israeli Navy attacked Hamas' rocket launchers and outposts, command and control centers, a Hamas patrol boat, and the office of Hamas Prime Minister Ismail Haniyeh, using the Typhoon Weapon System and Surface to surface missiles.
 The navy coordinated with other Israeli forces and used powerful shipboard sensors to acquire and shell targets on land.
 Records of the attacks published by the navy indicate that for the first time vessels were equipped with Spike ER electro-optically guided anti-armor missiles.
 Videos of an attack showed precision hits from a Typhoon stabilizing gun despite a rolling sea.
 Versions of the Spike were also used by ground units and possibly by helicopters or unmanned aerial vehicles.
 Shayetet 13 naval commandos were also deployed to attack targets on land, and reportedly attacked an Iranian ship loaded with arms for Hamas, which was docking in Sudan.
 On 28 December, Naval vessels shelled the Port of Gaza.

 On 29 December, the Free Gaza Movement relief boat Dignity carrying volunteer doctors with 3.5 tons of medical supplies, human rights activists (Among them Caoimhe Butterly and former US Representative Cynthia McKinney), and a CNN reporter was involved in an altercation with Israeli patrol boats.
 The captain of the Free Gaza vessel said that their vessel had been rammed intentionally and that there had been no warning before it had been rammed.
 An Israeli spokesman disputed this, and said the collision was caused by the Dignity attempting to outmaneuver the patrol boats after disobeying Israeli orders to turn back.

 On 4 January the Israeli Navy extended its blockade of the Gaza Strip to 20 nautical miles.

-Throughout the war, the Israeli Navy employed Sa'ar 4.5 class missile boats and Super Dvora Mk III class patrol boats.
+Throughout the war, the Israeli Navy employed Sa'ar 4.5 class missile boats of Shayetet 3 and Super Dvora Mk III class patrol boats of the Squadron 916.